-The exciting new changes are designed to enrich the garden experience for visitors, protect heritage assets and maintain a site of horticultural excellence in growing, displaying and conserving plants.
+The changes were outlined in a Masterplan and are designed to enrich the garden experience for visitors, protect heritage assets and maintain a site of horticultural excellence in growing, displaying and conserving plants.

 The plans are about making the gardens sustainable long-term while giving visitors an exceptional experience and integrating with the new Lot Fourteen global innovation precinct and the cultural hub along North Terrace.